ZeroX-DG/blog/source/_posts/Went-to-see-Thom-Yorke.md

 Jonny and Thom did end up starting a new band - The Smile, jamming together through the Covid-19 pandemic.
 My guacamole of a mental state was held together by their music throughout the lockdown period.

 Since then, these two people have been the most important figures in my musical world.
 So when I saw a post titled "Thom Yorke is coming to New Zealand", my little heart.exe stopped responding.
 For the longest time, I never thought I would one day sit in the same ~~room~~ arena with one of my heroes.
+I texted my friends and immediately reached for my wallet.
+The word "expensive" became nothing more than a strange arrangement of letters without any meaning.

 After the show, I went home, dazed, and picked up my guitar.
 I shuffled around, tweaked, swore and laughed at the wonky sound from my instrument.
-My mind desperately held on to remaining minutes of the day and the fading memory of the night.
+My mind desperately held on to the remaining scattered bits of sobriety, and the fading memories of the night.

-Here are a few clips from my terrible iPhone:
+A few clips from the show captured on my terrible iPhone :joy:

 {% video letdown.MOV 50% %}
 *Let down and hanging aroooouuund (Song: [Let down][letdown])*